Marler was born in Eastbourne, England.

-Having previously represented England Under-16 and U20 as well as several appearances for the Saxons, Marler is now in the Test team.
+Having previously represented England Under-16 and U20 as well as several appearances for the Saxons, Marler is now a regular member of the Test team.
 A European challenge cup winner with Harlequins in 2011, and Premiership winner with them in 2012.

 He made his Test debut against the Springboks in 2012 and is a player with massive potential to become an England great.